Kevin Pillar: Minor leagues

+Major leagues

 2013

 Pillar was called up to the Blue Jays for the first time in his career on August 14, 2013, after center fielder Colby Rasmus was placed on the 15-day disabled list and utility player Emilio Bonifacio was traded to the Kansas City Royals.
 He was the first member of Toronto's 2011 draft to reach the majors, and as of April 2015, was the lowest selection of his major league draft class to get to the majors.
 General manager Alex Anthopoulos stated that, at the time of his call-up, he considered Pillar a "legit center option".

 Pillar made his major league debut that night against the Boston Red Sox.
 He was given uniform number 22.
 He was 0-for-4 with one strikeout, and made a diving catch in the outfield in the Blue Jays' 4–3 extra innings win.
 Pillar recorded his first career hit and RBI in a doubleheader against the New York Yankees on August 20.
 On August 24, Pillar hit his first career home run, a three-run shot off Houston Astros starter Brad Peacock.